AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

 You can also perform the following actions:

-- Select **Regenerate** to generate another short description for your topic, like the AI tools.
+- Select **Regenerate** to generate another short description for your topic.
 - Select **Expand** to open the **Create shortdesc** editor.

     ![ai assistant create short description editor](./images/ai-assistant-create-short-desc.png)